Win for landowners in Tennessee privacy debate; TWRA to appeal ruling - NewsBreak

 The Benton County Circuit Court ruled in the pair’s favor in what many see as a win for landowners.
 Of course, the TWRA contended its job just got a whole lot harder.

 “We do now require a search license to be able to go on private property,” Buck said.
-“It can be difficult, for example, to be able to get a search warrant, a lot of times, if we’re dealing with a poaching or a trespassing issue at night.”TWRA robotic tech cuts down on recovery times
+“It can be difficult, for example, to be able to get a search warrant, a lot of times, if we’re dealing with a poaching or a trespassing issue at night.”Venomous snakes to look for in East Tennessee

 The importance of the fact that the TWRA now has to obtain a search warrant before entering private property cannot be understated.
 Wildlife crime, the agency argued, will go up.